Teaching and Learning (SPED, T&L)

 T&L 335.
 Foundations of Reading.
 3 Credits.

-The Foundations of Literacy course provides a scientifically-based foundation of literacy and language development.
-The course presents the key scientifically-based reading research foundations needed to understand how reading develops.
-In TL 335 students explore the development and instructional implications related to phonological awareness, phonics, fluent reading, vocabulary acquisition, and comprehension.
-Students are given an introduction to the most effective approaches to teaching reading across the grade bands.
+This course presents scientifically based reading research foundations needed to understand reading development.
+Students explore the instructional implications related to phonological awareness, phonics, fluent reading, vocabulary acquisition, and comprehension.
+Students examine literacy assessment and analysis to inform individual instruction.
 Prerequisite: Admission to the Teacher Education program.
 F,S.

 T&L 336.
 Social and Emotional Development and Guidance of Children.
 3 Credits.